Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-faculty.md

 Commands can be used by typing to the bottom area `/` and after that the command you want to use.
 You can see all the available commands on the list that opens after typing `/` (shows on white text) or using the command `/help`.

 ### How to create course
+To create a new discord channel for a course, use /create command followed by the course name.
+For example: "/create wepa".
+The /create command automatically creates three sub-channels for the course.
+The sub-channels are: announcements (text channel), general (text channel) and one voice channel.

 ### How to make secret course
 Once the course is created, it can be made hidden.
 This means joining the course channel is only possible via link.
 To make a secret course use /hide command followed by the course name.
 For example: "/hide wepa".

+To make course public again use /unhide command followed by the course name.
+For example: "/unhide wepa".
+Public courses can be found with /join command, unlike secret courses.

+### How to bridge discord and telegram